Ndaté Yalla Mbodj: Reign

-During her reign as Lingeer, she and her husband Maaroso Tassé (commander of her army) fought against the Moors of Trazar who were encroaching on her territory and against the French colonialist army led by General Louis Faidherbe - who has just been brought in (1854) to replace his predecessor Governor Protet.
+During her reign as Lingeer, she and her husband Maaroso Tassé (commander of her army) fought against the Moors of Trarza who were encroaching on her territory and against the French colonial army led by General Louis Faidherbe - who has just been brought in (1854) to replace his predecessor Governor Protet.
 Their years of resistance against colonization resulted in attacks from 1854 and finally the Battle of Dioubouldy (or Diouboulou or Dyubuldu) in 1855.
 Maaroso Tassé, the Prince of Cayor and Lord of Koki, and commander of the Waalo army, put up a strong resistance against the French.
 The battle went on for several months.
-This battle was the first real attempt by France to conquer the Senegambia and bring to an end the six main Senegambian Kingdoms (Waalo, Sine, Saloum, Baol, Cayor and Jolof) and their respective royal dynasties that have reigned for centuries.
-At the time, Waalo was the only kingdom truly led by a woman (a Queen).
-The others were led by Kings.
+This battle was the first real attempt by France to conquer territory in Senegambia and bring to an end the six main Senegambian Kingdoms (Waalo, Sine, Saloum, Baol, Cayor and Jolof) and their respective royal dynasties that had reigned for centuries.
 Waalo was also close to Saint Louis (a French stronghold).
 Therefore, Faidherbe decided to exercise his authority first with Waalo. if Waalo fell, it would have been the first of the Senegambian kingdoms to fall, and although it did, it was not as easy as the French thought it was going to be.
-Waalo was one of two Senegambian kingdoms that gave birth to the Jolof Empire, the other being the Serer Kingdom of Sine.
-Ndiadiane Ndiaye, the founder of the Empire originated from Waalo.
-Howsoever, he got his name from the Sere King of Sine Maysa Wali Manneh, and Sine was the first to pledge allegiance to Ndiadiane and asked him to lead the confederacy and asked other kingdoms to allow Ndiadiane to lead the confederacy.
-Waalo therefore had a very ancient past, and it was one of the few (if not the only) Wolof kingdom that was truly democratic, where those from the bottom of the social strata can rise to the top - unlike the other three Wolof kingdoms (Cayor, Jolof, and Baol (previously a Serer kingdom ruled by the Joof family)).
-The country was also rich in other natural resources which made up its economic base i.e. indigo, millet, cotton, melon, sugar cane, gum arabic, and fish.
-Fishing was very profitable as Waalo has a coastline that touches the Atlantic Ocean.
-For the royal family of Waalo, there was a lot at stake.